adomingues/cleaneRnames/README.md

 # cleaneRnames

 This and extremely simple, single-function package.
-The whose goal of `cleaneRnames` is to improve `base::make.names` in two ways:
+The single goal of `cleaneRnames` is to improve the output of `base::make.names` in two ways:

 - replace multiple spaces with a simple separator.
 - add an option to use user defined separator.